ppy/osu-wiki/wiki/osu!_File_Formats/Db_(file_format)/en.md

 osu!.db
 -------

 **osu!.db** contains a cached version of information about all currently installed beatmaps.
-Deleting it will cause osu! to rebuild the cache from scratch, which may fix certain discrepancies, such as beatmaps that been removed from the Songs folder still showing up ingame.
+Deleting this file will force osu! to rebuild the cache from scratch.
+This may be useful since it may fix certain discrepancies, such as beatmaps that had been deleted from the Songs folder but are still showing up ingame.
 Unsurprisingly, due to its central role in the internal management of beatmaps and the amount of data that is cached, osu!.db is the largest of the .db files.

 ### Format